lgnbhl/BFS/README.md

 install.packages("BFS")
 ```

-Caching and path gestion will be improved in the next package release
+Caching and path gestion will be improved in the next `BFS` package
-using the `pins` package (for now only available on Github).
-You can try
+release (for now only available on Github) using the `pins` R package.
-it by installing the development version of the package from Github.
+You can try the `BFS` development version by installing it from Github.

 ``` r
 # install from Github